Discover the area by foot

 Trollhättan Canal Walks - 2.5, 5.0 and 7.5 kilometers

 Explore the Trollhätte Canal on one of these three walks with different length.
-Enjoy a shorter walk close to the city center with the Spikörundan walk, a walk along the canal to the Innovatum area and back on Innovatumrundan walk or get the full experience and walk along the whole canal on the Slussrundan walk.
+Enjoy a shorter walk close to the city center with the Spikörundan walk, a walk along the canal to the Innovatum District and back on Innovatumrundan walk or get the full experience and walk along the whole canal on the Slussrundan walk.
 The walks not only offer beautiful hiking along the water but you are also passing by many of Trollhättan's most popular sights in the Fall and Locks area.

 Hike in Älvrummet Nature Reserve